Quamatic/rbx-redux/README.md

 # rbx-redux
 An (almost) 1:1 conversion of the JS state management library Redux.

 This is extremely unfinished right now, so use at your own risk.
+(I haven't even tested if it works, so...
+But I'll do that eventually.
+It's just a proof of concept for the most part.)

 # Packages
 All redux packages (dev-tools, thunk, etc.) are bundled into just this one package.
 I might change my mind and turn them all into seperate packages, but for now this is how it is designed.